awoods/collectionbuilder.github.io/_howto/installatom.md

 ## Step 3 (optional)

 - You may want to install a package on Atom.
 Packages help increase the useability.
 - You're going to want to click on the "Install a Package" button, under the "Get to Know Atom" window.

+{% include bootstrap/figure.md img="howto/atom/know.atom.install.png" caption="" alt="screen shot of the install button" class="w-50"%}

 - Then click the "Open Installer" button.

+{% include bootstrap/figure.md img="howto/atom/open.search.png" caption="" alt="screen shot of the open installer" class="w-50"%}

 - A search bar will open and you will have the ability to enter the name of packages you wish to install, or search options Atom suggests.
+{% include bootstrap/figure.md img="howto/atom/search.bar.copy.png" caption="install package search bar" alt="screen shot of the search bar" class="w-50"%}

+- One helpful package is Rainbow-CSV.
+This will color-coat your text and help you segregate lines and various pieces of code.
+You will simply type the name of the package into the search bar, and then you will click install.

+{% include bootstrap/figure.md img="howto/atom/rainbow.emphasis.png" caption="" alt="screen shot of the search bar and install button" class="w-50"%}